robindrost/docs-1/docs/portals.md

 - Verification code for logging in
 - Logged in or guest users can be removed
 - Leaderboard results are attached to logged in users
-- Terms & Conditions
+- Show/Hide live reactions
-- Privacy policy
+- Show/Hide chat
-- Delete account / Clear data
+- Disclaimers based on the authentication template

 #### Currency handling